ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

     - PHP 7.1 or higher
     - MariaDB or MySQL 5.5 or higher _(Postgres possible for upgrades, but not yet supported by the installer for new installations)_
     - Browser from 2017 or newer for use with eZ Platform backend UI
-- This page assumes you have composer installed on the machine and that it is a recent version.
+- This page assumes you have composer installed on the machine and that it's a recent version.

 !!! tip "Clearing cache"